 Marco Ajmone Marsan served as the Vice-Rector for Research, Innovation and Technology Transfer at the Politecnico di Torino from 2002 to 2009.
-He is the Director of the Alta Scuola Politecnica, the honors curriculum for Master students of Politecnico di Torino and Politecnico di Milano.
+He is the Deputy Director of the Alta Scuola Politecnica, the honors curriculum for Master students of Politecnico di Torino and Politecnico di Milano.
 He is the Coordinator of the PhD Program in Electrical, Electronic and Communication Engineering of the Politecnico di Torino.

 From September 2002 to March 2007 he was the Director of the Institute for Electronics, Information and Telecommunications Engineering of the National Research Council.